 1973: Spanish artist and sculptor Pablo Picasso, one of the greatest and most influential artists of the 20th century, dies at the age of 91 in Mougins, France.
 Picasso, who was widely known for co-founding the Cubist movement and his co-invention of collage, is best known for works such as "Les Demoiselles d'Avignon," "Guernica" and "The Weeping Woman."

-1968: Actress Patricia Arquette, best known for the supernatural drama series "Medium" and for movies like "A Nightmare on Elm Street 3," "True Romance," "Ed Wood" and "Stigmata," is born in Chicago, Illinois.
+1968: Actress Patricia Arquette, best known for the supernatural drama series "Medium" and for movies like "A Nightmare on Elm Street 3," "True Romance," "Ed Wood," "Stigmata" and "Boyhood," is born in Chicago, Illinois.
 She won an Academy Award, a Golden Globe and a Screen Actors Guild Award for her performance in "Boyhood."

 1966: Actress Robin Wright, best known for movies such as "The Princess Bride," "Forrest Gump" and "Unbreakable," and the Netflix series "House of Cards," is born in Dallas, Texas.

 1964: Rapper Biz Markie, best known for his 1989 Top 10 single "Just a Friend," is born Marcel Theo Hall in Egg Harbor Township, N.J.

 1963: In a ceremony otherwise dominated by "Lawrence of Arabia," which wins seven Oscars, including Best Picture and Best Director, Gregory Peck wins his first and only Academy Award, Best Actor for "To Kill a Mockingbird," in his fifth nomination.
 "Mockingbird" also won for its screenplay and art direction while Anne Bancroft and Patty Duke won for their performances in "The Miracle Worker."

 1960: Actor John Schneider, best known for playing Bo Duke on the television series "The Dukes of Hazzard" and Jonathan Kent on the series "Smallville," is born in Mount Kisco, N.Y.
 Schneider also performed as a country music singer in the 1980s, releasing nine studio albums and a greatest hits package, as well as 18 singles.